Posted in on

 |Wrap Up & Celebration||Wednesday, February 10 @ 1200-1300|

 Twenty-one percent of people with OUD have their first point of contact with the health care system in the ED – there is never a second chance to make a first impression.
 The ED setting provides a unique opportunity to connect with people who use drugs and intervene early.
-Your ED team is likely already experiencing the effects of OUD on a daily basis and this initiative will support you to provide evidence-based, quality care.
+Many ED teams experience the effects of OUD on a daily basis and this initiative supported teams to provide evidence-based, quality care.

 Applying best practice for people with OUD in the ED improves patient care and has the potential to reduce length of stay, readmission rates, and workload and burnout for staff.

-The LOUD in the ED Action Series will combine opportunities for learning and networking with opportunities to apply change ideas at local sites.
-This will look like:
+The LOUD in the ED Action Series combined opportunities for learning and networking with opportunities to apply change ideas at local sites.
+This included:

 PWLLE are integral members and leaders in both the planning and action stages of the collaborative.
-Some of the faculty members are PWLLE, and additional PWLLE are being engaged in the development of resources and education.
-Participating teams are encouraged to have a PWLLE as part of their core team membership.
-More information on how to recruit and support PWLLE on your team will be provided in the coming weeks.
+Some of the faculty members were PWLLE, and additional PWLLE are being engaged in the development of resources and education.
+Participating teams were encouraged to have a PWLLE as part of their core team membership.